ProductPromotion

 Graceful context termination

-On context termination, you want to call Dispose() on all the "Scoped" objects which have been created during the context life time.
+On context termination, you want to call Dispose() on all the "Scoped" objects which have been created during the context lifetime.

 Here how Ore can help you: